 However, the emperor died suddenly only five years after 390, when the obelisk was erected.
 After his death, the Roman Empire was divided into East and West.
 While his eldest son, Arcadius, took over the Eastern Roman Empire, Honorius, who was only 12 years old, started ruling the Western Roman Empire.
 Experienced generals on both sides were appointed as regent.
 However, despite all efforts, the Western Rome collapsed in 476.

-Obelisk of Theodosius in the Byzantine & Ottoman Empire
+Obelisk in the Byzantine & Ottoman Eras

 The Eastern Roman Empire was sustained by Arcadius and his successors.
 It continued its existence under the name of -so called- Byzantine Empire until the conquest of Istanbul in 1453.
 The Obelisk of Theodosius persisted throughout the Byzantine Empire.